MaisonetteWorld/slate/source/index.html.md

 # Minis

-Create a mini.
-Any user can create a mini of their own, admins can create minis for other users.
+Update a mini.
+Users can update their own minis, admins can update minis for others.

 ## Create a mini